PinzhenChen/Leap-Motion-x-AR-Drone-2.0/README.md

-# Control a Parrot AR Drone 2.0 using a Leap Motion in Node.js.
+# Control a Parrot AR Drone 2.0 using a Leap Motion with Node.js.

 # Install